ECHO Future Flight Crew

 Too often, we have heard the stories of well qualified candidates who were unsuccessful at applying for a position with an air medical transport program.
 Rather than sit around and talk about how we wish that wouldn't happen, we decided to roll up our sleeves and be the change that the industry needs.
 Since then, we have been working on designing and improving a unique program that offers something no one else does.
-Using the passion that we share for a job we love, it was born.
-Future Flight Crew.
+Using the passion that we share for a job we love, Future Flight Crew was born.

 Since the inception of Future Flight Crew, we have celebrated several members earning a spot with a flight program.
-But we've also recognized the meaningful victories of other members who are putting one foot in front of the other and continue to grind towards their goal.
-Whether it's earning their advanced certification or moving across the country to start a new job that will make you a better candidate for that flagship flight program, we all celebrate every victory of our FFC members.
-Because when you win, we all win.
+But we've also recognized the meaningful victories of other members who are putting one foot in front of the other and continue to progress towards their goal.
+Whether it's earning their advanced certification or moving across the country to start a new job that will make them a better candidate for their flagship flight program, we all celebrate every victory of our FFC members.
+Because when they win, we all win.

 History of the program

 In 2016, the Future Flight Crew (FFC) was started as a way for ECHO to help provide guidance to the next generation of flight crews.
 The FFC offers selected applicants the tools they need and the confidence to earn their spot with a flight program.

 Boston was the site of ECHO's Critical Care Conference in March 2017.
 The FFC members who attended participated in a pre-conference workshop, attended crew resource management training, and listened to several speakers present on emerging trends in emergency and critical care medicine.
 They were also given the opportunity to sit down with some of the best in the industry to ask pertinent questions regarding several top programs in the country.
 Boston MedFlight, DHART, AirMethods, and Duke Life Flight were all represented during this panel discussion.